Junnielexia/MeriSkill-Internship-Project/Diabetes Patients Data Analysis.md

 - Bar charts for categorical features (if applicable)
 - Scatter plots to explore relationships between variables
-- Line charts to visualize trends over time (if applicable)
+- Line charts to visualize trends over time (if applicable) Create interactive visualizations that allow users to explore the impact of the "DiabetesPedigreeFunction" on diabetes outcomes dynamically.
+This can enhance the user experience of your Power BI report.
 ## Key Performance Indicators (KPIs)
 Key Performance Indicators are important metrics that provide a quick snapshot of the dataset's critical aspects.
 Some suggested KPIs for this project might include:
 - **Average Glucose Level**: The average glucose level among the patients.